trailofbits/graphtage/README.md

 [![PyPI version](https://badge.fury.io/py/graphtage.svg)](https://badge.fury.io/py/graphtage)
 [![Slack Status](https://empireslacking.herokuapp.com/badge.svg)](https://empireslacking.herokuapp.com)

-A commandline utility and underlying library for semantically comparing tree-like structures, such as JSON, XML, HTML, and YAML files.
+Graphtage is a commandline utility and underlying library for semantically comparing and merging tree-like structures, such as JSON, XML, HTML, and YAML files.
+Its name is a portmanteau of “graph” and “graftage”—the latter being the practice of joining two trees together such that they grow as one.

 ## Why does Graphtage exist?